 Below are some of the benefits of being a chain-free buyer.

-- Rent Out Your Old Home – If you rent out your old home you can then use the rental income to pay the house repayment scheme on that property.
+Rent Out Your Old Home – If you rent out your old home you can then use the rental income to pay the mortgage scheme on that property.
 This transaction is known as “let to buy” and is a good investment as you are letting out your previous property to help buy your new one.

 However, you can only do either of these things if you have a low loan to value ratio on your current home repayments.
-If you do not have this, you won’t be able to extend your house repayments enough to cover the cost of a deposit for your new house.
+If you do not have this, you won’t be able to extend your mortgage enough to cover the cost of a deposit for your new house.

-Whilst extending your house repayments will allow you to break out of the property chain, there are a few things you need to be aware of:
+Whilst extending your mortgage will allow you to break out of the property chain, there are a few things you need to be aware of:

-- Only arrange to extend your house repayments once there has been an exchange of contracts.
-If you extend your house repayments before the exchange and the sale falls through, you will be left with a higher mortgage debt accumulating interest.
+Only arrange to extend your mortgage once there has been an exchange of contracts.
+If you extend your mortgage before the exchange and the sale falls through, you will be left with a higher mortgage debt accumulating interest.

-- You should try and avoid house repayment schemes with early repayment penalties as you will be stuck with extra costs if you are planning to use the money from selling your current house to pay off the new one.
+You should try and avoid mortgage schemes with early repayment penalties as you will be stuck with extra costs if you are planning to use the money from selling your current house to pay off the new one.

-- If in order to afford the monthly payments on the extended house repayments you need to sell your current home, make sure there is interest in your property before increasing the house repayment.
-You don’t want to end up in a position where you can’t sell your home or afford the house repayments.
+If in order to afford the monthly payments on the extended mortgage you need to sell your current home, make sure there is interest in your property before increasing the mortgage.
+You don’t want to end up in a position where you can’t sell your home or afford the mortgage.